Jah-On/Cimulate/README.md

 # Cimulate
-A C++ library to simulate key, mouse, and joystick actions.
-(Will come with Python lib as well)
+A C++ library to simulate key, mouse, and joystick actions for GNUnix.

 States:
   - Not implemented: Not added and not in progress.